It may not solve all of your IT issues, but ITSM and ITIL should be part of your organization’s best practices.

-When I was first introduced to ITSM and one of the frameworks that supports it, ITIL, in the mid-2000s, I thought this was the answer to all of our problems in the IT space.
+When I was first introduced to ITSM and one of the frameworks that support it, ITIL, in the mid-2000s, I thought this was the answer to all of our problems in the IT space.

-It was at that time that I went from a technology geek to a process nerd (don’t get me wrong, I still love my technology and I am a geek for all things new, but process is now in my blood).
+It was at that time that I went from a technology geek to a process nerd (don’t get me wrong, I still love my technology and I am a geek for all things new, but the process is now in my blood).

 ITSM and ITIL

 As I began to dig deeper into ITSM and ITIL and began to utilize the best practices in my organization, I realized that it would not help to solve all of our ills in IT.

 But it could certainly help to improve the way we work, and most importantly, how we partner and communicate with our customers.
 It gave us an avenue to ensure that open and constant communication would help drive improved service to both our internal and external customers.